-If your property was built in 2003 or later, you more than likely have a stormwater filtration system that requires maintenance.
+If your property was built in 2003 or later, more than likely you have a stormwater filtration system that requires maintenance.
 Each city verifies that stormwater BMPs are properly maintained through the Annual Maintenance Verification Process.
 Failure to maintain the BMPs and submit verification of maintenance could result in a notice of deficiency and possibly fines.

 More about Compliance >

 You may be able to swing one service per year at your property, but if site conditions, rain events, or BMP type indicate a need for more frequent service, it is wise to budget accordingly.
 The stormwater filtration system needs to be functioning properly, and the goal of your maintenance program should be to maintain that functionality.